AxonIQ/reference-guide/axon-server/administration/error-codes.md

       <td style="text-align:left">
         <p><b>INSTRUCTION_RESULT_TIMEOUT</b>
         </p>
-        <p>This indicates that the Axon Server threw an error during the execution
-          of the instruction passed to it.</p>
+        <p>This indicates that the execution of the instruction did not finish within the timeout set.</p>
       </td>
     </tr>
     <tr>